FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-11-11-loading-settings-before-your-angular-app-starts.md

 ## The Problem

 The problem comes with the apporach of building your application once and deploying it everywhere, which means to all stages you are working with.
 Let this be DEV, STAGE and PROD for this case.
-What we NOT want to do is using the `environment.xxx.ts` files for building our application for each stage explicitly.
+What we NOT want to do is using the `environment.stage.ts`, `environment.prod.ts`, `environment.<my-env>.ts` files for building our application for each stage explicitly.
 That would mean that we have different builds on each environment and with this the issue that we might see errors on the stages which we have not seen on the stages before.
 This is why it is so important to build one artifact and deploy it everywhere.

 But the different stages need different settings.
 On DEV maybe I want to have a different loglevel than on STAGE or PROD.
 So how to achieve this when implementing the Angular app only once?